pivotal/docs-tap/cli-plugins/insight/cli-docs/tanzu_insight_source.hbs.md

 # tanzu insight source

-Use this command to get for source commands.
+Use this command to get help for source commands.

 ## <a id='options'></a>Options